 Generally speaking, there are two main ways of licensing and pricing stock photography:

 - Royalty-Free.
 This method simply charges by the size of the digital file.
 Once licensed, royalty-free photos can be used for almost any purpose.
 So a photo would cost the same whether it is used on a local flyer, the cover of Time magazine, or a major corporate advertisement.
 Advantages of this method include simplicity and flexibility.
 But there are disadvantages to Royalty-Free, too: the price doesn't take into account the photo's actual value to the buyer (which may be higher or lower than the rate reflects) and it is impossible to track where the photo has been published.
-(This can sometimes lead to embarrassing situations for the publisher!)

 - Rights-Managed.
 Rights-managed images are licensed for specific one-time uses, such as a particular book, magazine article, tourism brochure or advertising campaign.
 Some stock photographers and agencies have standardized calculators for determining rights-managed prices (common among large agencies like Getty Images), while others consider each use on a case-by-case basis (more common among independent photographers).

 All photos on Art History Images are rights-managed and license fees are determined on a case-by-case basis.
 We think this is the best way of accurately determining the value of an image in a way that is fair to both the buyer and the photographer.
 Our licensing prices are based primarily on how the photo will be used.
 The fee may also take into account the uniqueness of the particular image - for example, if it required special access, captured a rare event, or cannot be found elsewhere.